openstack/contributor-guide/doc/source/code-and-documentation/patch-best-practices.rst

 .. note::

-   In case you use the 'Depends-On' tag you need to download all the changes for a feature implementation or documentation work to test the feature or build the documentation with all the changes applied.
+   In case you use the 'Depends-On' tag you need to download all the changes for a feature implementation or documentation change to test the feature or build the documentation with all the changes applied.
 Git will not take care of handling the dependencies automatically in this case.